MichalPokojny/MyProject3-TheBattleShipGame/README.md

   The live link can be found here - https://github.com/MichalPokojny/MyProject3-TheBattleshipGame

-  - The site can be also deployed on GitPod.
+  - The game can be also deployed on GitPod.
 The steps to deploy are as follows:
-   - In the gitpod workspace go to MyProject1 click on the index.html
+   - In the gitpod workspace go to MyProject3 The Battleship Game and click on the run.py
-   - Once opened, in the terminal type: python3 -m http.server
+   - Once opened, in the terminal type: python3 -m run.py
-   - Local link will appear in the terminal, click on it and the webpage will open in a new tab.
+   - Game will start in terminal

-- To Fork this repositary:
+- To Fork this repository:

-  - Navigate to GitHub project repositary [My Project3 The Ultimate Battleship Game](https://github.com/MichalPokojny/MyProject3-TheBattleshipGame)
+  - Navigate to GitHub project repository [My Project3 The Ultimate Battleship Game](https://github.com/MichalPokojny/MyProject3-TheBattleshipGame)
-  - In the right hand corner see the "Fork" section and click on it.
+  - In the right-hand corner see the "Fork" section and click on it.
   - Select an owner for the forked repository.
   - Click Create fork button.

 - Heroku deployment:

-  - Fork or clone this repositary.
+  - Fork or clone this repository.
-  - Create new Heroku app.
+  - Create a new Heroku app.
-  - Set confing var key "PORT" to 8000 value.
+  - Set config var key "PORT" to 8000 value.
-  - Set the buildbacks to Python and NodeJS in that order.
+  - Set the build backs to Python and NodeJS in that order.
   - Link the Heroku app to the repository.
   - Click on Deploy.

 ## Credits

-- Inspiration and some of the code of this game were taken from the [Love-sandwiches](https://github.com/AJGreaves/love-sandwiches) and ULTIMATE battheship game project at Code Institute.
+- Inspiration and some of the code of this game were taken from the [Love-sandwiches](https://github.com/AJGreaves/love-sandwiches) and ULTIMATE battleship game project at Code Institute.
 - Slack community for support on resolving issues.
-- [TechWithTim YouTube channel](https://www.youtube.com/c/TechWithTim) for better understanding object oriented programming to develop my project.
+- [TechWithTim YouTube channel](https://www.youtube.com/c/TechWithTim) for better understanding object-oriented programming to develop my project.

 ## Acknowledgements